StarRocks/starrocks/docs/loading/load_concept/strict_mode.md

 ## Understand strict mode

-If the original data type of a source column, or the new data type of a source column upon function computation, differs from the data type of the matching destination column, StarRocks converts the source column values to the destination data type during loading.
-Source column values that fail to be converted are processed into `NULL` values, which are called "error data."
-Rows that contain such error data are called "error rows."
+During data loading, the data types of the source columns may not be completely consistent with the data types of the destination columns.
+In such cases, StarRocks performs conversions on the source column values that have inconsistent data types.
+Data conversions may fail due to various issues such as unmatched field data types and field length overflows.
+Source column values that fail to be properly converted are unqualified column values, and source rows that contain unqualified column values are referred to as "unqualified rows".
+Strict mode is used to control whether to filter out unqualified rows during data loading.

 Strict mode works as follows:

 - If strict mode is enabled, StarRocks loads only qualified rows.
-It filters out error rows and returns details about the error rows.
+It filters out unqualified rows and returns details about the unqualified rows.
-- If strict mode is disabled, StarRocks loads qualified rows together with error rows.
+- If strict mode is disabled, StarRocks converts unqualified column values into `NULL` and loads unqualified rows that contain these `NULL` values together with qualified rows.

+Note the following points:

+- In actual business scenarios, both qualified and unqualified rows may contain `NULL` values.
+If the destination columns do not allow `NULL` values, StarRocks reports errors and filters out the rows that contain `NULL` values.

+- The maximum percentage of unqualified rows that can be filtered out for a [Stream Load](../../sql-reference/sql-statements/data-manipulation/STREAM%20LOAD.md), [Broker Load](../../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md), [Routine Load](../../sql-reference/sql-statements/data-manipulation/CREATE%20ROUTINE%20LOAD.md), or [Spark Load](../../sql-reference/sql-statements/data-manipulation/SPARK%20LOAD.md) job is controlled by an optional job property `max_filter_ratio`.
+[INSERT](../../sql-reference/sql-statements/data-manipulation/insert.md) does not support setting the `max_filter_ratio` property.

 For example, you want to load four rows that hold `\N` (`\N` denotes a `NULL` value), `abc`, `2000`, and `1` values respectively in a column from a CSV-formatted data file into a StarRocks table, and the data type of the destination StarRocks table column is TINYINT [-128, 127].

 - The source column value `\N` is processed into `NULL` upon conversion to TINYINT.

-  - > **NOTE**
+  > **NOTE**
   >
   > `\N` is always processed into `NULL` upon conversion regardless of the destination data type.

 - The source column value `abc` is processed into `NULL`, because its data type is not TINYINT and the conversion fails.